fenrir-lin/fate-oc/README.md

 ## How to install
 - Clone or download this repo
-- Make sure OCaml and its dependencies are installed (if you have any trouble installing OCaml, please refer to this site: http://www.cs.cornell.edu/courses/cs3110/2018sp/install.html)
+- Make sure OCaml and its dependencies are installed (if you have any trouble installing OCaml, please refer to [this website](http://www.cs.cornell.edu/courses/cs3110/2018sp/install.html))
 - In command line, run `make play` to start the game engine
 - Enter `fateoc.json` to start the game